ZenarchistCode/ZenTreasure/readme.txt

 Adding loot config is easy to do, just modify the ZenTreasureConfig.json file in your server profiles folder (the mod comes with an example JSON config setup for Livonia).

-Note: my mod currently only includes photos for Livonia.
+Note: my mod currently only includes photos for the vanilla maps.
 To set up photos for a different map this will need to be done manually - there is a video guide on how to do that here: https://youtu.be/MaGxDq25pxA

 [h1]Installation Instructions:[/h1]